About our courses

-A particularly attractive feature of Lancaster's Natural Sciences degree scheme is that at the end of the first year there are several possible options still available:
+A feature of Lancaster's Natural Sciences degree scheme is that at the end of the first year there are several possible options still available:

 - Carry on with your original three subjects

 - Drop one of your original subjects and continue with a two-subject degree

 - Depending on the modules you have chosen, you can transfer out of Natural Sciences into the second year of a single honours course

 Many of our students have been applicants who did not want to commit themselves to a single subject and have found this breathing space invaluable in ensuring that they are studying the best degree, with the best combination of subjects for their particular talents and interests.